-Blood may appear in the stool because of one or more of the following conditions:
+Blood may show up in your poop because of one or more of the following conditions:

 - Anal fissures (splits or cracks in the lining of the anal opening)